 It’s used in the quality control department of pharmaceutical companies.

-It is also used in the determination of product shelf-life.
+and also used in the determination of product shelf-life.

 Tablet dissolution of pharmaceutical dosage forms.